jjhester/hashicorp-activity4/performance-based-scenario.md

 You are configuring securely an application to retrieve credentials from the Vault.
 The Vault Agent should retrieve and automatically renew a Vault token using Auto-Auth and Token Sink.

-Using the information provided above, configure the application server as follows:
+Given the information provided above, configure the application server as follows:

 1. Generate a `SecretID` in the Vault for the approle.
 2. Retrieve a Vault token using the Vault Agent.
-3. Protect the Vault token using response wrapping.
+3. Protect the Vault token using response wrapping on the Auth method.
 4. Write the Vault token to the sink location.

 ### Important Notes